kenlowrie/smd/docs/section/divs-doc.md

 [tab.<][escape_var(v="var.note")][tab.>]
 [syntax.wc_close]

-As mentioned, this is in the [smdraw.b] section, so the parser emits the double **@@** prefix, which prevents the output formatter from prefixing any [smdwrap.b] tags.
+Given these are in the [smdraw.b] section, the parser emits the double **@@** prefix, preventing the output formatter from prefixing any [smdwrap.b] tags.
 Let's take a look at the remaining built-in attributes and how they render.

 [e_var.b(t="note.with_content")] renders like this:
 [note.with_content]